The Rental Property Balance Sheet

 Do I need a balance sheet for my rental properties?

 Many investors don’t think about their balance sheet as they begin to track the operating income and expenses from their properties.
 However, your balance sheet records the basis of your properties, which you or your CPA will need to calculate your annual depreciation expense at tax time.
 You’ll also need it to file taxes upon the sale or 1031 exchange of a property.
-Finally, your balance sheet provides a snapshot of other metrics for your business’s overall financial health like security deposits held, outstanding mortgage principal, and cash distributed to owners.
+Finally, your balance sheet provides a snapshot of other metrics for your business’s overall financial health like bank account balances, outstanding mortgage principal, and cash distributed to owners.

 A complete record-keeping system should be capable of producing a balance sheet; it is one of the three core reports in accounting.